 Dave and I recently cleaned out a few things from our garage and our extra garage, and I cleaned out a few kitchen items.
 We also purchased a new-to-us car for Dave — which meant we had to sell his other car.

-So, about 3 weeks ago, I took a bunch of pictures and measurements and listed everything on Craigslist on a Friday evening.
+So a few weeks ago, I took a bunch of pictures and measurements and listed everything on Craigslist on a Friday evening.

 Within 2 hours, we sold an extra kitchen table ($150)

 About 30 minutes after that, we helped a guy load up a HUGE pile of extra wood we had leftover from a recent project ($50)